How does the stock market affect your life insurance policy?

 Variable life insurance

-But instead of being tied to an index, your cash value grows based on the performance of underlying investments — such as mutual funds, stocks, bonds, and more — that you select with your policy's advisor.
+Variable universal life and variable life insurance come with a cash value that isn’t guaranteed.
+Instead of being tied to an index, your cash value grows based on the performance of underlying investments — such as mutual funds, stocks, bonds, and more — that you select with your policy's advisor.

 Ready to shop for life insurance?

-Using life insurance as an investment
+Should you use life insurance as an investment?

 A financial advisor can help you determine how to diversify your portfolio and optimize your investments.